-Students seeking accommodations must first contact the Office for Students with Disabilities (OSD) located within the Center for Academic Achievement (CAA), prior to or at the beginning of the trimester.
-The processing time for these forms is approximately two weeks.
+Students seeking accommodations must first contact the Office for Students with Disabilities (OSD) located in the Spiritual Care and Counseling Office, prior to or at the beginning of the trimester.
+Refer to the AHU Academic Catalog for the complete "Rehabilitation Act" policy.